-Claim: Careless industrial worker is blinded for life when his contact lenses fuse to his eyes.
+Claim: A man was blinded for life when his contact lenses fused to his eyes while he was barbecuing.

 Origins: It's a rare contact lens wearer who has never experienced at least a few fleeting moments of anxiety when removing his lenses.
 Fishing about in one's eye after a stubborn lens raises momentary concerns that maybe one of these days that little bit of technological wizardry will become well and truly stuck there, forever bonded to the eyeball.
 Thought is also given to the possibility that you might inadvertently pull out your cornea instead of the lens that sits upon it.